I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

-I dedicate this hub to those of you who have recently decided to pick up a copy of this excellent classic. ;)
+This article will list tips and tricks to help you beat the original Diablo video game on PC—or at least help you get your footing.
+I dedicate this article to those of you who have recently decided to pick up a copy of this excellent classic.

 - Most shop items aren't that good.
-Those that are will probably be too expensive for you, unless you luck out.
+Those that are will probably be too expensive for you unless you luck out.
 What I'm trying to say is: Don't buy items from shops.
-The next tip will give you a good hint why.

-- Monsters tend to drop gold and items when you kill them (why demons need gold is a question that will never be truly answered...).
+- Monsters tend to drop gold and items when you kill them.
 Of particular note are items that have a gold name.
-Those are Unique, and will never be sold in shops.
+Those are Unique and will never be sold in shops.
 Most of them have drawbacks to compensate for their benefits.

-- Wirt, the one-legged kid sitting all by his lonesome will charge you 50 gold just for looking at what item he's selling.
-It's a gamble but, on occasion, that item can be pretty good.
-Just make you sure you take a LOT of money; the item he sells is rarely cheap (10,000 gold or more is a ballpark figure on how much those items of his cost.)
+- Wirt, the one-legged kid sitting all by his lonesome, will charge you 50 gold just for looking at what item he's selling.
+It's a gamble, but, on occasion, that item can be pretty good.
+Just make sure you take a lot of money, as the items he sells are rarely cheap.
+(10,000 gold or more is a ballpark figure on how much those items of his cost.)